Oreoluwa-IVT/Object-Recongition/README.md

 # Detect Objects with Open CV
-Use a raspberry pi camera and a raspberrypi to detect objects in RT Video
+In this project, we use a raspberry Pi Zero W to perform Open CV tasks coupled with the raspberry pi's compatible camera module.
+Libraires and other resources are attached below.